liveontologies/protege-proof-justification/README.txt

 proof-based justifications by registering as an extension to its justification service.
 It defines an extension point to obtain a prover also since it does not compute proofs by its own but uses the chosen prover instead.
-The main functionality of this plug-in is computing justifications based on proof and providing the Protege Justification Explanation plug-in with them.
+The main functionality of this plug-in is computing justifications based on proofs and providing the Protege Justification Explanation plug-in with them.

 For further information see: